 Donegal Airport (Carrickfin) – Dublin 07.55 and 14.40 (Mon to Sat): 10.30 and 14.40 (Sun)

 Info also from Donegal airport – Tel: 074-9548284

 Places To Visit Around Glenties

-- Golf: 18-hole Narin & Portnoo Golf Club in a magnificent setting beside Narin Strand.
-Tel: 074-9545107 for bookings.
+- Golf: 18-hole Narin & Portnoo Golf Club situated in a beautiful setting beside Narin Strand.

 Places Of Special Interest

 - The home of the McLoones in Glenties where lived the aunts of the playwright, Brian Friel, and who inspired his classic “Dancing At Lughnasa”